HaoZhang615/Realtime-Synthetic-Call-Center-Agents/README.md

 - What products are currently available from your product catalog?
 - I want to take an new order with 2 units of [any product from the catalog]
 - Send an email to [your real Email address] to confirm my order.
-- Looking at the internal knowledge base, could you tell me [any question for the document you ingested]
+- could you tell me more about [any question for the document you ingested]
-- What is the latest news about [the company name you synthesized data from or one of its related brand]?
+- What is the latest news about [anything that need up-to-date information]?

 ## How to deploy